• Skip to content

 Relative and Absolute Paths in Routes

-The Angular routes resemble directory-like tree structure.
+The Angular routes resemble directory-like tree structures.

-Hence, We can use directory like syntaxes like add / (root node) , ./ (current node) or ../ (Parent node) in the link parameters array
+Hence, We can use directory-like syntaxes like add / (root node), ./(current node), or ../(Parent node) in the link parameters array

-The First segment of the link parameters array can be prepended with “/“, “./“, or “../”
+The First segment of the link parameters array can be prepended with “/“, “./“, or “../

-If the First segment of the route starts with “/“, then the path is considered to be Absolute path
+If the First segment of the route starts with “/“, then the path is considered to be an Absolute path

 If the First segment begins with “./” or it does not begin with a slash, then the path is considered to be the relative path.